 Recently I saw “I am not you negro” documentary film

-It is one of best documentary film I have ever seen….
+It is one of the best documentary films I have ever seen…

 it is about: Writer James Baldwin tells the story of race in modern America with his unfinished novel, Remember This House.

-I am Greek so have little knowledge of the American History.
+I am Greek so have little knowledge of American History.

-However this movie, for me, is not only about American history… but also humanity.
+However, this movie, for me, is not only about American history… but also about humanity.

 10th of December today: Human Rights Day